noir-lang/noir/circuits/specs/src/architecture/kernel-circuits/contract-deployment-kernel.md

         - We need to reconcile the exposed callStackItemHash of the actually-executed constructor of the private kernel snark, with what we'd expect:
             - Let `actualCallStackItemHash = privateConstructorKernel.publicInputs.end.optionallyRevealedData[0].callStackItemHash;` (the `0`-th value will be the constructor's callStack item, otherwise something has gone wrong).
             - Let's try to reconcile that `actualCallStackItemHash` with the hash we'd expect: `expectedCallStackItemHash`:
-                - Let `expectedFunctionSignature := concat(newContractAddress, 0, false, true, false)`.
+                - Let `expectedFunctionData := concat(newContractAddress, 0, false, true, false)`.
 Note: the `0` in the 2nd parameter might suggest we want to call the function whose vkIndex is at position `0` - but the `isConstructor = true` tells the kernel circuit that we're calling a constructor; not looking up a deployed function.
-Note: this line is justification for `isConstructor` being part of the functionSignature.
+Note: this line is justification for `isConstructor` being part of the functionData.
 If it were alternatively part of the `privateConstructorPublicInputsHash`, we'd have to do _much_ more hashing to extract its value here.
                 - Let `expectedPublicInputsHash := contractDeploymentCall.publicInputs.privateConstructorPublicInputsHash`
                 - Let `expectedCallContext := { msgSender: contractDeploymentCall.callContext.msgSender, storageContractAddress: newContractAddress }`.
 Notice: The calling of a constructor is as though called by the person/contract who called to deploy the contract in the first place.
                 - Let `expectedIsDelegateCall = false`, `expectedIsStaticCall = false`.
                 - Hash it all together:
-                    - `expectedCallStackItemHash = hash(expectedFunctionSignature, expectedPublicInputsHash, expectedCallContext, false, false)`
+                    - `expectedCallStackItemHash = hash(expectedFunctionData, expectedPublicInputsHash, expectedCallContext, false, false)`
                 - Assert `actualCallStackItemHash == expectedCallStackItemHash`.
         - We need to reconcile the exposed `privateConstructorVKHash` of the actually-executed constructor of the private kernel snark, with what we'd expect:
             - Let `actualPrivateConstructorVKHash = privateConstructorKernel.publicInputs.end.optionallyRevealedData[0].vkHash` (the `0`-th value will be the constructor's callStack item, otherwise something has gone wrong).